 - Positive association exercises

 While there are no specific medications for treating misophonia, patients with other mental health conditions may benefit from an evaluation.
 Taking antidepressants or anti-anxiety medication might reduce symptoms that exaggerate misophonia reactions.
+One recent study showed that beta blockers were markedly effective at treating the physical and emotional symptoms of a patient with misophonia.11

-How to Get Help For Misophonia
+How to Get Help for Misophonia

 Getting help with misophonia starts with awareness.
 In many cases, people can self-diagnose themselves.
 If you recognize that you are struggling, that insight is the first step towards proactive change.
 From there, meeting with a therapist can provide you with initial relief and support.
 Together, you will collaborate on a reasonable treatment plan and work together to accomplish the specific goals.